ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 ## It's okay to step back

-Stepping down from maintaining a package it's a normal part of the open source life cycle.
+Stepping down from maintaining a package is a normal part of the open source life cycle.

 By: